hexiro/steam-inventory-manager/README.md

 ***Q: Do I need CS:GO or Steam installed?***<br/>
 *A: Nope.
 Any OS that runs python 3.8+ should be just fine.*

+***Q: What is an identity and shared secret?***<br>
+*A: These are values used by Steam to validate trades and 2fa logins respectively. <br>
+You can use [Steam Desktop Authenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator) to use your computer for 2fa, or you can retrieve these values from your phone.
+IOS users will need to downgrade the Steam app to version 2.0.16 or lower.*

+## Special Thanks
+Thank you to [steam.py](https://github.com/Gobot1234/steam.py) and [steam](https://github.com/ValvePython/steam)
+for doing all the work documenting the steam api, and providing great resources. ♥